College of Science and Engineering :: Benefits of an A&M-Commerce STEM Degree

 Welcome from the Dean

 I want to welcome you to the College of Science and Engineering.
-In considering a career in STEM, you are making a wise choice as occupations requiring a STEM degree and/or skills are in high demand and projected to make up a significant portion of the U.S. and global economies.
-We are dedicated to preparing you to achieve your professional goals, whether that is to enter the workforce upon graduation or to continue on to a graduate program or professional school.
+In considering a career in STEM, you are making a wise choice as occupations requiring a STEM degree or skills are in high demand and projected to make up a significant portion of the U.S. and global economies.
+We are dedicated to preparing you to achieve your professional goals, whether entering the workforce upon graduation or continuing on to a graduate program or professional school.

 Academic Degree Programs